-- Rentals for shelters, fields and rooms are cancelled through May 31st.
-No new rentals will be scheduled until after May 31st.
+- Rentals for shelters, fields and rooms are now available.

 Although the buildings will be closed, much like during a snow event or other natural disaster, staff will continue working to carry out the town’s mission, and to provide the best possible service during this unprecedented time.
 Here are a few ways that you can continue to conduct your business with Town staff.

 |Police Report Request||n/a||Online Request|

 |Electronic Neighborhood Meetings||(919) 249-3426||Electronic Neighborhood Meeting Packets|

 |Town Council Meetings||n/a||Watch / Submit Public Comment|